Revealed: $280m ‘dark money’ spent by US Christian Right groups globally

-Sekulow has come under scrutiny over his financial practices since the 1980s when he was a tax lawyer specialised in creating tax shelters for Atlanta’s elite.
+Sekulow has come under scrutiny over his financial practices since the 1980s when he was a tax lawyer specialising in creating tax shelters for Atlanta’s elite.

-Earlier this year, the Associated Press revealed that Sekulow’s groups, including the ACLJ, had paid more than $65 million in charitable funds to Sekulow, his family members and corporations they own, fuelling a well-documented opulent lifestyle including expensive cars and high-end real estate.
+Earlier this year, the Associated Press revealed that Sekulow’s groups, including the ACLJ, had paid more than $65m in charitable funds to Sekulow, his family members and corporations they own, fuelling a well-documented opulent lifestyle including expensive cars and high-end real estate.

-American Institute of Philanthropy president Daniel Borochoff has said: “Regulators should investigate whether or not charitable resources, such as office, labor, equipment, etc, are being wrongly utilised to benefit Sekulow's for-profit law firm.”
+American Institute of Philanthropy president Daniel Borochoff has said: “Regulators should investigate whether or not charitable resources, such as office, labor, equipment, etc, are being wrongly utilized to benefit Sekulow's for-profit law firm.”

 The US website Charity Navigator, which rates non-profits, has attached an orange “moderate concern” label to its entry for the ACLJ because of “atypical financial reporting issues”.
 These include millions of dollars that the ACLJ has paid over the years to Sekulow's for-profit legal firm.

 Several of these US Christian Right groups have also been linked to COVID-19 misinformation.
 The anti-abortion Population Research Institute (PRI), for example, is led by an ultra-conservative activist who claims COVID-19 was man-made in a Chinese lab, and also sits on an anti-China lobby group with Steve Bannon.